ebeshero/scienceFiction/docs/gamePlayExercise.md

 * Where (if ever) do you see the game comment on itself in a "meta" way *as* a fictional, constructed system (as a game)?
 * Where and how do you see the game respond to or comment on our reality?
 Or what cultural issues from our world do you see reflected in this game?

-You may handwrite your notes on paper as you're playing, or type them up.
-The goal is to bring these to class with you in our last week together, as these notes document your doing the reading for our last week.
-Your notes count toward your total class exercise points for the semester.
+You may word-process your notes or handwrite them on paper as you're playing, however is convenient and readable.
+The goal is to bring these to class with you, as these notes document your doing the reading for our last week.
+(You will be turning these in during class, perhaps with some modifications from our class discussion in the last week.)
+Your game analysis notes count toward your total class exercise points for the semester.